tzlion/frogtool/README.md

 This program is experimental and you should use with caution!

-It is not developed or authorised by any company or individual connected with the SF2000 handheld and is based on my own reverse engineering of its file formats.
+It is not developed or authorised by any company or individual connected with the SF2000 handheld and is based on public reverse engineering of SF2000 file formats.

 Although it will back up the files it modifies, you should make your own backup of the Resources folder and ideally your whole SD card so you can restore the original state of your device if anything goes wrong.